Skip to main content

 const metaTools = await tools.metaTools();

-const aiSdkTools = metaTools.toAISDK();
+const aiSdkTools = await metaTools.toAISDK();

 const { text, toolCalls } = await generateText({